 Where is Seth Now?

-Throughout his journey across Minnesota, Seth invites locals to share their recommendations for must-see locations, great places to eat, and any unique experiences that make their towns stand out.
-He also welcomes opportunities to meet with residents, business owners, and town officials to gain deeper insight into what makes each community special.
-If you want to help shape his visit, you can message him through the Wandermore in Minnesota Facebook page.
+Throughout his journey across Minnesota, Seth invited locals to share their recommendations for must-see locations, great places to eat, and any unique experiences that make their towns stand out.
+He also welcomed opportunities to meet with residents, business owners, and town officials to gain deeper insight into what makes each community special.

 The Impact of Wandermore